skycoin/obelisk/blocktree.md

 ```

 ### CheckIfMultipleUnspentOutputSpendable
-- Traverses a tree from root to the given BlockRecord can check if all the outputs are spendable at the given block.
+- Traverses a tree from root to the given BlockRecord can check if all the outputs are spendable at the given blockRecord.
 - This function returns
-  -> true: If all the outputs are spendable at the given block
+  -> true: If all the outputs are spendable at the given blockRecord
-  -> false: If anyone of the output is not spendable at the given block
+  -> false: If anyone of the output is not spendable at the given blockRecord
 #### Signature
 ```
 func (bt *BlockRecordTree) CheckIfMultipleUnspentOutputSpendable(UnspentOutputs []cipher.SHA256, targetBlock *BlockRecord) bool {
 }
 ```
-#### Sample Run
+#### Sample Run / Tests
 ```
 let